elyra-ai/elyra/docs/dev/metadata.md

 /Users/xxx/Library/Jupyter/metadata/
 ```

-And each type of metadata is then stored in a child directory, which internally is
+Each type of metadata is then stored in a child directory, which internally is
-called `namespace`.
+referred to as the `namespace`.

-As an example `runtimes` is the namespace for the following metadata type:
+As an example `runtimes` is the namespace for runtime metadata instances that reside the following directory:

 ```
 /Users/xxx/Library/Jupyter/metadata/runtimes
 ```

-And the contents of this folder includes:

-* One schema file per type, that defines the schema used to validate the metadata
-* Multiple metadata files associated with a type
+The contents of this folder would then include multiple metadata files, each associated with a type or schema corresponding to the desired runtime platform.

-For example, the following contains runtime metadata for two runtimes, airflow and kfp,
+For example, the following contains runtime metadata for two runtime platforms, airflow and kfp,
 where each runtime type has 1 or 2 runtimes defined, respectively.

 ```
-/Users/xxx/Library/Jupyter/metadata/runtimes/airflow.schema
-/Users/xxx/Library/Jupyter/metadata/runtimes/kfp.schema
 /Users/xxx/Library/Jupyter/metadata/runtimes/airflow-cloud.json
 /Users/xxx/Library/Jupyter/metadata/runtimes/kfp-fyre.json
 /Users/xxx/Library/Jupyter/metadata/runtimes/kfp-qa.json